Safeguarding and Pre Employment Vetting Information

 Candidates should be aware that all posts within the trust have a responsibility towards child protection and safeguarding the welfare of young people.
 Working with children and young people is a position of trust and brings with it responsibilities that reflect in the expectations we have of staff outside the workplace.
 As an employee, you will be expected to role model behaviours and maintain a level of professionalism, inside and outside the workplace.
 We believe working with children and young people is a privilege and are dedicated to ensuring that our students feel safe and secure in their learning environment.

 For the benefit of all those considering applying for a role within our trust, please note:

 - We only accept completed application forms; please complete all sections of the application form.

-- At interview we will ask candidates to verify information on their application form, including work history.
+- At interview we will ask applicants to verify information on their application form, including work history.

-- We will undertake Disclosure and Barring Service enhanced checks (DBS) for candidates who have been offered a post.
-This will include a check to see if a candidate is barred from working with children and young people.
+- An enhanced Disclosure and Barring Service (DBS) check, which will include a check to see if a candidate is barred from working with children and young people.

 - Online checks (social media and adverse international media)